-(a) Vertical motions driven by horizontal convergence or divergence. (b) Vertical motions driven by buoyancy.
+(a) Vertical motions driven by pressure gradients caused by horizontal convergence or divergence. (b) Vertical motions driven by buoyancy.
 In both figures, black arrows indicate the cause (the driving force), and white arrows are the effect (the response). p' is the pressure perturbation (deviation from hydrostatic), and thin dashed lines are isobars of p'.
 U and W are horizontal and vertical velocities.
 In both figures, the responding flow (white arrows) is driven down the pressure-perturbation gradient, away from positive p' and toward negative p'.

-Formation of a thermal circulation.
+Figure 11.17 Formation of a thermal circulation.
 The response of two columns of air that are heated differently is that the warmer air column develops a low pressure perturbation at the surface and a high pressure perturbation aloft.
 Response of the cold column is the opposite.
-Notation: H = high pressure perturbation, L = low; black dots represents air parcels; thin arrows are winds.
+Notation: H = high pressure perturbation (i.e., relative to the average pressure at that altitude).
+L = low pressure perturbation (relative to the average pressure at that same altitude).
+Black dots represents air parcels.
+Thin arrows are winds (i.e., movement of air parcels).